» Download program brochure (PDF File)

 - breadth of knowledge about business related disciplines.

-- a good understanding of past research in Process management and related areas
+- a good understanding of past research in Operations management and related areas

-- the methodological and analytical skills to conduct independent research relevant to the field of Process management
+- the methodological and analytical skills to conduct independent research relevant to the field of Operations Management

 - the ability to synthesize past research and develop the frontiers of knowledge in the field.

-For a complete list of Process Management faculty members please visit our faculty directory.
+For a complete list of Operations Management faculty members please visit our faculty directory.

-For a complete list of current candidates in Process Management please visit our PhD student directory.
+For a complete list of current candidates in Operations Management please visit our PhD student directory.